Equimultiplicity in Hilbert-Kunz theory: Abstract

 \section{Abstract}

-This paper develops a theory of equimultiplicity for Hilbert-Kunz multiplicity and applies it to study the behavior of Hilbert-Kunz multiplicity on the Brenner-Monsky hypersurface.
-A number of applications follows, in particular we show that Hilbert-Kunz multiplicity attains infinitely many values and that equimultiple strata may not be locally closed.
+We study further the properties of Hilbert-Kunz multiplicity as a measure of singularity.
+This paper develops a theory of equimultiplicity for Hilbert-Kunz multiplicity and applies it to study the behavior of Hilbert--Kunz multiplicity on the Brenner--Monsky hypersurface.
+A number of applications follows, in particular we show that Hilbert--Kunz multiplicity attains infinitely many values and that equimultiple strata may not be locally closed.